Stage Three – Living with No Self

 Just to clarify my position with respect to labels.
-Firstly, I live a life that still involves an element of self so although I use the “no–self” expression in this chapter it is only reflective of the greatly reduced influence of the self when compared to before and it isn’t intended to give you the impression that I have reached a final awakened, no-self destination.
-I nearly called this chapter “Living with Less-Self” but having qualified this aspect at the beginning I think we are good to go.
+Firstly, I live a life that still involves an element of self so although I use the ‘no–self‘ expression in this chapter it is only reflective of the greatly reduced influence of the self when compared to before and it isn’t intended to give you the impression that I have reached a final no-self destination if indeed that is a staging post on this journey.
+I nearly called this chapter ‘Living with Less-Self‘ but having qualified this aspect at the beginning I think we are good to go.

 I say that I haven’t reached any final destination, because I believe that after what I call Stage Two and The Transition there are two further steps to the final destruction of the self in all its forms, which reveals the Truth.
 The first of these I know something about and it is a greatly reduced influence of the mind package on life, which is dramatically transforming but not the end game.
 This is where I currently reside.

-I thought this morning that it is just as well that we have little idea of what we are asking when we start the search for Truth because it is so tremendous, so unbelievable, and the changes that have to be undergone on all levels of taking so much living.
+I thought this morning that it is just as well that we have little idea of what we are asking when we start the search for Truth because it is so tremendous, so unbelievable, and the changes that have to be undergone on all levels take so much living.

 Bernadette Roberts also talks about the fundamental changes that occur:

 I took for granted the self was the totality of being; body and soul, mind and feelings; a being centred on God (Truth), its power-axis and still-point.

 Because this was the limit of my expectations (and experiences), I was all the more surprised and bewildered when I came upon a permanent state in which there was no self, not even a higher self, a true self or anything that could be called a self.